--PROFIT--

 "Profit seems a simple concept, if you make profit it means your cash inflow is greater than you cash outflow, so you have surplus of cash right?"

 WRONG!
-When calculating TOTAL REVENUE it also includes sales made 'ON CREDIT' (yet to be received) while TOTAL COSTS includes supplies that you have bought 'ON CREDIT' (yet to have paid for), which means that actual cash inflows and outflows not yet been received or paid as such we can say that REVENUE ≠ CASH INFLOW.
+When calculating TOTAL REVENUE it also includes sales made 'ON CREDIT' (yet to be received aka 'accounts receivable') while TOTAL COSTS includes supplies that you have bought 'ON CREDIT' (yet to have paid for 'accounts payable'), which means that actual cash inflows and outflows not yet been received or paid as such we can say that REVENUE ≠ CASH INFLOW. and COSTS ≠ CASH OUTFLOW

 It is therefore possible for a firm to be profitable but cash deficient.

-WORKING CAPITAL = CURRENT ASSETS − CURRENT LIABILITIES
+WORKING CAPITAL = CURRENT ASSETS - CURRENT LIABILITES

 WORKING CAPITAL = NET CURRENT ASSETS